 - a nonresident of Vermont for services performed in Vermont.

-The Vermont Income Tax Withholding is computed in the same manner as federal withholding tax by using the Vermont withholding tables or wage bracket charts.
-The filing status, number of withholding allowances and any extra withholding for each pay period is determined from the employee’s Form W-4VT, Vermont Employee’s Withholding Allowance Certificate.
+The Vermont Income Tax Withholding is calculated in the same manner as federal withholding tax by using the Vermont withholding tables or wage bracket charts.
+The filing status, number of withholding allowances, and any extra withholding for each pay period is determined from the employee’s Form W-4VT, Vermont Employee’s Withholding Allowance Certificate.

 You must withhold Vermont income tax on payments to Vermont residents when federal withholding is required.
 Vermont withholding is also required where the recipient elects optional federal withholding and does not specifically state that the payment is exempt from Vermont withholding.

 For periodic payments, the tax is computed using the Vermont wage charts or tables.
-For non-periodic payments, the Vermont withholding can be estimated at 24% of the federal withholding.
+For nonperiodic payments, the Vermont withholding can be estimated at 30% of the federal withholding.
 In all cases, the taxpayer is responsible for ensuring that the correct amount is withheld to avoid underpayment of the Vermont tax liability.

 When a person makes a payment that was previously deferred under a non-qualified deferred compensation plan, the correct withholding rate is 6% of the deferred payment.
 The withholding is based on both the deferred payment and any income that may be derived from the deferred compensation.

 If you pay wages or make payments to Vermont income tax withholding, you must register with the Vermont Department of Taxes for a withholding account.
-You may register online at myVTax, or you may register using Form BR-400, Application for a Business Tax Account.
+You may register through myVTax, or use Form BR-400, Application for a Business Tax Account.

-The Department will determine your filing frequency based on your annual withholding totals.
-You may file your returns and remit the tax online easily and conveniently at myVTax , or you may file using paper forms.
+The department will determine your filing frequency based on your annual withholding totals.
+You may file your returns and pay the tax due online through myVTax , or you may file using paper forms available on our website.

-All employers are required to file Form WHT-434, Annual Withholding Reconciliation.
-This form serves as the transmittal for Forms W-2 and/or 1099 and reconciles the amount of Vermont income tax withholding reported during the year to the amount of withholding tax shown on the W-2 and/or 1099 forms.
-Form WHT-434 and Forms W-2 and 1099 may be filed for 2016 on our online filing site at myVTax.
+All employers are required to file Form WHT-434, Annual Withholding Reconciliation by January 31 each year.
+This form serves as the transmittal for forms W-2 and/or 1099 and reconciles the amount of Vermont income tax withholding reported during the previous year to the amount of withholding tax shown on the W-2 and/or 1099 forms.
+Form WHT-434 and Forms W-2 and 1099 may be filed through myVTax.

 Internal Revenue Service (Federal income tax)